Release date: October 6, 2016Download

 +)in its name, the branch failed to show the history and perform certain operations such as updating from the Team Server and creating a deployment package.
 Using characters in the branch names is no longer a problem.
 (Ticket 41575)

-In Mendix 7, the server state will move to the client so that the server will be stateless and can be scaled horizontally.
+In Mendix 7, the session state will move from the server to the client so that the server will not contain session states and can be scaled horizontally.
 This has some impact on the Modeler, particularly in the area of non-persistable entities.

 The following abbreviations are used throughout this section: